dinabandhu50/PULSAR_STAR_PROJECT/README.md

-# CREDIT_CARD_FRAUD
+# PULSAR_STAR

-This repo contains credit card fraud data-set for classification. the output is imbalanced classes
+This repo contains pulsar star data-set for classification.